 A client must be capable of being configured with a set of strings (caseinsensitive) identifying special types of audible alerting.
-By default, a client must be configured with at least the following strings and meanings, but these can be modified or removed for particular deployments (e.g., outside the USA):
+This includes the ability to configure a client with at least the following strings and meanings when required for particular deployments (e.g., outside the USA):

-- ""<Bellcore-dr1>" normal (internal) alerting - ""<Bellcore-dr2>" external alerting - ""<Bellcore-dr3>" recall alerting (e.g., following transfer or call-back) - ·"<alert-emergency>" emergency / urgent alerting.
+- ""<Bellcore-dr1>" normal (internal) alerting - ""<Bellcore-dr2>" external alerting - ""<Bellcore-dr3>" recall alerting (e.g., following transfer or callback) - ·"<alert-emergency>" emergency / urgent alerting.